-Clinical pathways are necessary in guarding against perverse financial incentives that encourage drug overutilization and underutilization.
-Moving forward, the more diligent payers and integrated delivery networks can be in evaluating and incorporating utilization criteria when establishing clinical pathways, the better off the healthcare system will be.
+The application of clinical pathways and their enforcement through quality metric benchmark setting and appropriate use criteria is needed to guard against perverse financial incentives that encourage overutilization and underutilization.
+Moving forward, the more diligent payers and integrated delivery networks can be in evaluating and incorporating utilization criteria when establishing clinical pathways, the better off our system will be.

 Download the latest white paper by revenue management expert Robert Blank to learn more about: